ipfs/js-stores/packages/blockstore-level/README.md

 -->

+⚠️ This package is deprecated.
+Instead, use `blockstore-fs` in node.js, and `blockstore-idb` in browsers.

 A Blockstore implementation that uses a flavour of [Level](https://leveljs.org/) as a backend.

-N.b. this is here largely for the sake of completeness, in node you should probably use FSDatastore, in browsers you should probably use IDBDatastore.

 ## Example